sindrigils/Botnet/README.md

     forward traffic from the local windows machine to the local WSL2 network.
 Steps taken:

     [1]
-        Port forward on router to local windows machine (in this case, 192.168.1.74), port chosen: 4022 \n This allows external traffic on that port to be redirected to our LAN, specifically our local windows machine.
+        Port forward on router to local windows machine (in this case, 192.168.1.74), port chosen: 4022

+        This allows external traffic on that port to be redirected to our LAN, specifically our local windows machine.

     [2]